-'It was a change of era, a lift-off moment'
+'A lift-off moment' - Federer v Sampras 21 years on

 "You also knew that Sampras was a little bit vulnerable.
 He'd lost to Marat Safin in the US Open final the year before and against Todd Martin in the Australian Open fourth round.
 But of course he was 'Mr Invincible' on grass."

-Paul Annacone, Sampras's coach, had scouted the young Swiss.
+Paul Annacone, Sampras' coach, had scouted the young Swiss.
 He was anticipating a tough match.

 "Everybody knew how talented Roger was, an incredibly gifted athlete," says Annacone, who reached a world ranking of 12 in his career.